 Providing inspiration, choice and advice locally: At Peek & Cloppenburg stores, customers enjoy a unique shopping experience.
 The stores feature central locations and a high retail-market presence delivering the highest standards of expert advice, quality, style, inspiration and choice.
 In the 11 world-city stores as well as in the smaller Peek & Cloppenburg branches, customers can expect top service and high-quality fashion.

-Personal and digital shopping experiences : To continuously improve the experience of personal as well as digital shopping, Peek & Cloppenburg take an omnichannel approach, which was introduced initially for German and Austrian markets.
+Personal and digital shopping experiences : To continuously improve the experience of personal as well as digital shopping, Peek & Cloppenburg take an omnichannel approach, which was introduced initially for German, Austrian, Polish and Dutch markets.
 On the one hand, this involves the company focusing on a pleasurable shopping experience in bricks and mortar stores; and on the other, having an extensive online range which reflects the diversity of products available from the stores.
 Peek & Cloppenburg is currently expanding its omnichannel strategy to other markets.